akshseh/Krishi-Seva/README.md

 _Theme_:  *Governance & Digital Inclusion*

-To know more about it, please read the Presentation [here](https://github.com/aksh98/Krishi-Seva/blob/master/krishi.pdf)
+To know more about it, please read the slides of the Presentation [here](https://github.com/aksh98/Krishi-Seva/blob/master/krishi.pdf)